bridge the gap between Science and spirituality: Mani Bhaumik

-Kolkata, May 1 (UNI) US-based Indian scientist Dr Mani Bhaumik professes an inward search in quest of common grounds between religious beliefs of the East and science of the West to bridge the gap between science and spirituality in his latest best seller, 'Code Name God'.
+Kolkata, May 1 (UNI) An inward search in quest of common grounds between religious beliefs of the East and Science of the West to bridge the gap between Science and spirituality is what US-based Indian scientist Dr Mani Bhaumik's latest Los Angeles best seller, 'Code Name God' talks about.

 Dr Bhaumik has narrated his rags to riches story, from his childhood in Tamlook in West Bengal, hardships during famine in 1943 to his life in Bel Air home in US.